shirakaba/util-inspect-isomorphic/README.md

 # About

-An isomorphic port of a Node.js API, [require("node:util").inspect()](https://nodejs.org/api/util.html#utilinspectobject-options).
+An isomorphic port of the Node.js API [require("node:util").inspect()](https://nodejs.org/api/util.html#utilinspectobject-options).
 Works on any (decently modern) JS runtime, as it has no dependency on V8 or Node.js.
 Can be used in the browser, in React Native, etc. Has no dependencies.

 # Usage